tomuxmon/bevy_roguelike/README.md

 ### vec walk dir

 They say you can not [load the asset folder on the web](https://github.com/bevyengine/bevy/issues/2916).
-Yes it is true.
+Yes, it is true.
 But yet again, we know asset folder structure at compile time.
 A dirty macro workaround to the rescue.
 It is not a good idea to rely on reading folder structure in a macro.
 But I wanted to write my first macro.

 ```rust
 #[cfg(target_arch = "wasm32")]